-Services that are covered for you What you must pay when you get these services for an annual depression screening visit.
-Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Services that are covered for you What you must pay when you get these services Depression screening We cover one screening for depression per year.
+The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
+In-Network: There is no coinsurance, copayment, or deductible for an annual depression screening visit.
+Out-of-Network: You pay 40% coinsurance for an annual depression screening visit.
+We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
-There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
-Diabetes self-management training, diabetic services and supplies Except in an emergency, prior authorization may be required before you receive Continuous Glucose Monitors.
+In-Network: There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
+Out-of-Network: You pay 40% coinsurance for the Medicare covered diabetes screening tests.
+Diabetes self-management training, diabetic services and supplies Except in an emergency, prior authorization may be required before you receive Continuous Glucose Monitors innetwork.
 For all people who have diabetes (insulin and non-insulin users).
-Covered services include: You pay \$0 for covered services.
-Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custommolded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting.
-Diabetes self-management training is covered under certain conditions For persons at risk of diabetes: Fasting plasma glucose tests as medically necessary.
-If you are also treated or monitored for an existing medical condition during the visit when you receive services, additional cost-share will apply for the care received for the existing medical condition.
-Before you receive diabetes self- management training services you must first
+Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and In-Network: You pay \$0 for OneTouch products manufactured by LifeScan, Inc.